krzmaz/krzmaz.github.io/_posts/2022-07-26-I-love-open-source.markdown

 -------

-*The photo was taken almost exactly 6 years ago.
+*The cover photo was taken almost exactly 6 years ago.
 It shows Lysefjord in Norway.*